NBA on television in the 2020s: National

 Tirico was initially joined on the broadcasts by color commentators Reggie Miller and Jamal Crawford and lead sideline reporter Zora Stepheson.
 With the addition of Mark Followill and Michael Grady as play-by-play announcer to the NBA on NBC line-up.
 During the summer they added game analyst Grant Hill, Robbie Hummel, Austin Rivers, Brian Scalabrine, Derek Fisher and Brad Daugherty.
 Aside from Stepheson, Grant Liffmann, Ashley ShahAhmadi, Jordan Cornette and John Fanta also handled sideline reporting duties.
 Maria Taylor and Ahmed Fareed presided as host of the network's pre-game show, NBA Showtime.
 On May 10, 2025, NBC Sports announced that Carmelo Anthony and Vince Carter would be a studio analyst, then two-months later Tracy McGrady also joined as well.
+On April 15, 2026, Jason Benetti announced for alternate play-by-play for NBA on NBC, during the 2026 playoffs.

 Amazon Prime Video formally confirmed its commentator teams on July 10, 2025.
 Longtime NBA on TNT play-by-play man Ian Eagle would be the network's lead play-by-play announcer; also Kevin Harlan is reuniting Eagle and newcomer Eric Collins were officially named as play-by-play commentators.
 In mid-2025, former TNT personality Stan Van Gundy, Candace Parker, and Steve Nash joined the NBA on Prime Video team for their NBA coverage as well as newcomer Dwyane Wade, Brent Barry, Jim Jackson and Dell Curry.
-Former ESPN's Cassidy Hubbarth has joined NBA on Prime Video alongside with newcomer Allie Clifton, Kristina Pink and JayDee Dyer are named as sideline reporters.
+Former ESPN's Cassidy Hubbarth has joined NBA on Prime Video along with newcomer Allie Clifton, Kristina Pink and JayDee Dyer are named as sideline reporters.